python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

 3. **Make a commit to your feature branch**.
 Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.

-   - In case you want to add a new contribution to the library, it should be places in its own directory beneath ``ptb_contrib``.
+   - In case you want to add a new contribution to the library, it should be places in its own directory beneath ``ptbcontrib``.
 This directory may also contain a file ``requirements.txt`` listing any requirements of your contribution.

    - You can refer to relevant issues in the commit message by writing, e.g., "#105".